The Ultimate Guide to Facebook Stories in 2021

 Why Use Facebook Stories for Business

-When Facebook first announced that it was creating a native stories tool in late-2016, everyone was a little bit surprised.
-Especially because Facebook just launched Instagram Stories a few months earlier!
+When Facebook first announced that it was creating a native stories tool in 2016, everyone was surprised because it had just launched Instagram Stories a few months earlier!

-But the good news is that Facebook Stories could be the best opportunity for brands to grow their engagement, build brand awareness, and strengthen their relationship with their Facebook audience.
+Because Facebook Stories could be the best opportunity for brands to grow their engagement, build brand awareness, and strengthen their relationship with their audience.

 And a lot of it has to do with where Facebook Stories are located.